pebble-dev/pebble-dev.github.io/_posts/2025-03-24-introducing-bobby-our-new-pebble-assistant.md

 The original Pebble and Pebble Steel don't have microphones, so cannot be supported.

 Bobby also currently **does not support Cobble**, Rebble's work-in-progress replacement for the Pebble mobile app.
 Please don't try to use it - bugs in Cobble cause many features of Bobby to misbehave.
-For the time being, Cobble works best with the official Pebble mobile apps.
+For the time being, Bobby works best with the official Pebble mobile apps.

 ## Privacy